The Bayer School Scholars Program

 How the Bayer School Scholars Program Works

-- Summer 1 (after your freshman year) you participate in the 10-week Undergraduate Research Program wherein you receive a salary of $4,100 (2015 rate) to work on research in a Bayer School research lab, participate in a scientific ethics forum, participate in organized community service projects, and attend and present at an Undergraduate Research Symposium.
-During this 10-week period you live in the Duquesne University dorms free of charge.
+- Summer 1 (after your freshman year) you participate in the 10-week Undergraduate Research Program wherein you receive a salary of $4,300 (2017 rate) to work on research in a Bayer School research lab, participate in a scientific ethics forum, participate in organized community service projects, and attend and present at an Undergraduate Research Symposium.
+During this 10-week period, you live in the Duquesne University dorms free of charge.

 - You graduate from the program after your fourth year.

-- Applicants selected to be a Bayer School Scholar are contacted by the third week of March to be notified of the award.
+- Applicants selected to be a Bayer School Scholar are contacted by the end of February to be notified of the award.

 Admissions Requirements for Bayer School Scholar Applicants

-Applicants must be African-American, Hispanic/Latino, American Indian, or female, a U.S. citizen or permanent resident, and entering a degree program offered in the Bayer School as a freshman student.
-Admission to this program is competitive and will be awarded to freshmen based on academic record, standardized test scores, and a one-page typed essay.
+Applicants must be African American, Hispanics or Latino, American Indian or Alaska Native, Native Hawaiian and other Pacific Islander, or female, a U.S. citizen or permanent resident and entering a degree program offered in the Bayer School as a freshman student.
+Admission to this program is competitive and will be awarded to freshman based on academic record, standardized test scores, letters of recommendation (2) and a one-page typed essay addressing how their application would contribute to the diversity of the Duquesne University community and to the field of STEM.
+Letters of recommendation can be emailed to Dr. Phillip Palmer at firstname.lastname@example.org or Mr. Philip Clarke at email@example.com.
+Letters may also be mailed directly to our office: Duquesne University, 100 Mellon Hall, 600 Forbes Avenue, Pittsburgh, PA 15282, ATTN: BAYER SCHOOL SCHOLARS PROGRAM.

-For additional information about the Bayer School Scholars Program please contact Mr. Philip Clarke, Bayer School Director of Student Services at 412-396-4172 or firstname.lastname@example.org.
+For additional information about the Bayer School Scholars Program, please contact either Dr. Phillip Palmer, Assistant Dean, at 412-396-4793 or firstname.lastname@example.org or Mr. Philip Clarke, Director of Student Services, at 412-396-4172 or email@example.com.